-Ungated Product Experiences in 2023: Why You Should, And How to Do It
+Ungated Product Experiences in 2024: Why You Should, And How to Do It

 You’re happily scrolling through some SaaS company’s website, looking at a product you think might help you with your work.
-And there’s a very tempting product tour on the website.
+And there’s a very tempting free download or product tour on the website.
 “Great,” you think, “I can get a taste of what this product is like with just a few clicks.”

-And then… the dreaded pop-up appears. 🙄
+And then… the dreaded pop-up appears.

 It’s not the effort of typing in your email address that makes you groan.
 (Let’s be real, you have autofill set up anyways.)

-It’s the knowledge that this simple act will lead to an inbox full of sales emails for the next year or more for a product you don’t even know if you want, insistent Linkedin messages, or even (ugh) a cold call.
+It’s the knowledge that this one simple act will lead to an inbox full of sales emails for the next year or more for a product you don’t even know if you want, insistent Linkedin messages, or even (ugh) a cold call.

 And so that free taste isn’t so free—it comes with a lot of irritation and incoming bids for their attention.
 That tiny bit of friction makes many of your website visitors stop dead in their tracks and abandon their buyer’s journey right there.

-✅ Provide value upfront for potential buyers.
+- Provide value upfront for potential buyers

-✅ Allow them to direct their own buying journey.
+- Allow them to direct their own buying journey

-✅ Get your sales team more qualified leads.
+- Get your sales team more qualified leads

-✅ Remove the friction from your product experiences.
+- Remove the friction from your product experiences.

 (Want the TL;DR with some creative vocals?
 Watch the “Ungate Yourself” music video by the incredible Jorge Soto!)

-Here’s everything you need to know about why you should ungate your SaaS product and how to do it effectively.
+Here’s everything you need to know about why you should ungate your product and how to do it effectively.

 Consider that website you bought a novelty t-shirt from as a gift for your brother-in-law in 2018.
 It was definitely a one-time purchase (you’re just not a novelty t-shirt person), but the company forced you to create an account just to make a purchase, and they still send you regular marketing emails.